daniellopes04/daniellopes04.github.io/about.md

 ```

-My name is Daniel de Sousa and I'm a software developer who likes to think of himself as a game developer on free time.
+Hi!
+My name is Daniel de Sousa and I'm a Software Engineer Intern, on his way to a Junior position.
+I like to cuddle my cats and develop games on my free time.

-I am interested in web development in general.
-Always interested in the learning process.
+My interests include web development and development in general, besides books, music and writing poetry.

+Some of the technologies that I've worked with are: Python, Quasar and Vue.js, Java with SpringBoot, Docker and more.